-- Collaborative programming between artists and YouthBuild Louisville resulted in annual volunteerism in the Smoketown community rising from 350 individuals (2014) to over 1500 (2016).
+Collaborative programming between artists and YouthBuild Louisville resulted in marked increase of annual community volunteerism (from 350 individuals to over 1500+).

-- Project HEAL partners advocated for improvements to municipal government notification policies related to new liquor store licenses.
-As a result Metro Government changed its notification policies and the State of Kentucky denied licenses to two new stores attempting to locate in Smoketown.
+Artists joined community members in advocating for improvements to municipal government notification policies related to new liquor store licenses, resulting in Metro Government changing its notification policy (for all Louisville neighborhoods) and denial of license applications for two new stores attempting to locate in Smoketown.

 Economic opportunity is beginning to improve for both the community through collaborative cultural programming.

 More than 30 artists and cultural producers from 5 different countries produced projects in and with the Smoketown leading to a significant infrastructure and community wealth building project called the Smoketown Hope Corporation – a Health in All Policies reimagining of culturally-responsive economic development strategy and outcomes-based community center service delivery for impacting Social Determinants of Health.

 Healthcare access is being understood/operationalized in culturally-responsive ways.

 In a partnership with a digital marketing firm, graffiti art and poetry became the means for increasing online health literacy and access to primary prevention programs.
 The positive, culturally responsive messaging produced click-through rates 83% above industry benchmarks.